Zig Interfaces for the Uninitiated

 That's a generic iterator that yields a series

-s as its next
+of Ts as its next method is

 called.
-I included a reset
+I included a reset too, just in case

 someone wants to start over.
 So the interface is two

-functions, next
+functions, next and reset, that need

-to be implemented with a nextFn
+to be implemented with a nextFn and

-a resetFn
+a resetFn.

 The next step is to make something that implements Iterator.